 It was the second major chairlift accident at Sugarloaf in the past five years.
 On Dec.
 28, 2010, the Spillway East chairlift at Sugarloaf collapsed, sending several chairs plummeting to the ground.

-Gideon negotiated private settlements for several victims of the 2010 incident, and he represents another family whose case is moving toward trial.
+Our attorney negotiated private settlements for several victims of the 2010 incident, and he represents another family whose case is moving toward trial.
 Michael and Patricia Katz are suing the corporate entities affiliated with Sugarloaf on behalf of themselves and their two young daughters, Abigail and Emily.
 Michael and his daughters fell about 35 feet to the ground when the Spillway East chairlift failed.
 All three received serious injuries.
 This lawsuit is being watched closely by the ski industry in the U.S.